mikesz88/promise-practice/exercises-info/08-Promise-shortcuts.md

 })
 ```

-Using the shirtcut syntax you can write the same promises with much less code:
+Using the shortcut syntax you can write the same promises with much less code:

 ```JS
 var resolvedPromise = Promise.resolve('resolved');